-South Korea plan for AI textbooks receives backlash
+South Korea plan for AI textbooks is shelved amidst backlash

-South Korea plan for AI textbooks receives backlash
+South Korea plan for AI textbooks is shelved amidst backlash

 Occurred: August 2024

-A plan by South Korea to introduce AI-powered digital textbooks sparked a major backlash from parents and educators.
+A plan by South Korea to introduce AI-powered digital textbooks sparked a major backlash from parents, teachers and lawmakers, leading the government to abandon the programme.

-According to Seoul, the AI textbooks will be designed to adapt to different learning speeds, with teachers monitoring student progress through dashboards.
-They are seen to bring benefits such as offering customised learning content tailored to individual student data and enhancing their personalised learning experience.
+According to Seoul, the AI textbooks were seen to bring benefits such as offering customised learning content tailored to individual student data and enhancing their personalised learning experience.

 AI digital textbooks